Xianbei: Xianbei Confederation

 Around the mid-2nd century, a chieftain, Tanshihuai, unified the Xianbei tribes and established an imperial court at Mount Danhan (in present-day Shangyi County, Hebei).
+When he was 14 or 15 years old, another tribe stole cattle and sheep from his family.
+He pursued the thieves and retrieved their livestock.
+He became a great chieftain and eventually united the tribes covering all the former Xiongnu lands.

-Under Tanshihuai, the Xianbei attacked the Wusun in the west and repelled the Dingling from the north and Buyeo from the east.
+Claiming the title of Daren (大人; "Elder"), Tanshihuai attacked the Wusun in the west and repelled the Dingling from the north and Buyeo from the east.
 He divided the Xianbei empire into three sections, each governed by an appointed chieftain.

 Tanshihuai of the Xianbei divided his territory into three sections: the eastern, the middle and the western.
 From the You Beiping to the Liao River, connecting the Fuyu and Mo to the east, it was the eastern section.
 There were more than twenty counties.
 The darens (chiefs) (of this section) were called Mijia 彌加, Queji 闕機, Suli 素利 and Huaitou 槐頭.
 From the You Beiping to Shanggu to the west, it was the middle section.
 There were more than ten counties.
 The darens of this section were called Kezui 柯最, Queju 闕居, Murong 慕容, et al. From Shanggu to Dunhuang, connecting the Wusun to the west, it was the western section.
 There were more than twenty counties.
 The darens (of this section) were called Zhijian Luoluo 置鞬落羅, Rilü Tuiyan 曰律推演, Yanliyou 宴荔游, et al. These chiefs were all subordinate to Tanshihuai.